bdurand/ultra_settings/README.md

-# Unified Application Configuration :construction:
+# UltraSettings :construction:

 [![Continuous Integration](https://github.com/bdurand/ultra_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/ultra_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

-This gem provides a method for managing application settings.
-By using it you can write safer and cleaner code in your application and have a better method for documenting your various settings.
+This gem provides a method for managing application settings and loading their values from a variety of sources.
+By using it you can write safer and cleaner code in your application and have a good method for documenting your application's settings.

 It allows you to define a hierarchy with three layers of settings:

 1. Environment variables
-2. Runtime settings (i.e. settings updatable from within the running application).
-There is a companion gem [super_settings](https://github.com/bdurand/super_settings) that can be used to provide runtime settings.
+2. Runtime settings (i.e. settings updatable from within the running application)
 3. YAML configuration files

 Settings at a higher level will override those set at a lower level.
 So, for instance, you can override values set in a YAML file with environment variables or runtime settings.

-There is a companion gem [ultra_settings](https://github.com/bdurand/ultra_settings) that can be used to integrate SuperSettings into a combined configuration system alongside YAML files and environment variables.

-It also provides type casting for setting values so you can always be assured that values are returned as a predetermined class.
+Settings are also type casted so you can always be assured that values are returned as a predetermined class.
 The supported types are:

 - String
 - Integer